Vizzuality/sql2gee/README.md

 $py.test -v
 ```

+## Development

 ### Notes

-Currently, Python 3.x is not supported, due to the G.E.E python API.

 ### Want to Contribute?
-Submit a pull request and I'll gladly review it.
+Submit a pull request and We will review it.